Board of Directors

 A nine-member Board of Directors composed of elected and appointed municipal officials governs the Pool.
 Administration is provided by the MML's Risk Management Services Division.

-Robert has more than four years experience as a municipal official, serving as the mayor in the City of Monroe since 2010.
+Robert has more than eight years experience as a municipal official, serving as the mayor in the City of Monroe since 2010.
 He is a member of the Michigan Association of Mayors.
 Robert retired as Major, Michigan State Police after thirty years of service.
-He is active in several local civic organizations.
+He is active in several local civic organizations, including the River Raisin National Battlefield Park Foundation and Monroe County Business Development Corporation.
+He also serves as First Vice-Chiar for the Southeast Michigan Council of Governments (SEMCOG).

 Jason Eppler, City Manager, City of Ionia

-Jason has over seventeen years of experience as a municipal official, serving the last seven as the manager in Ionia.
-He is a member of the MML Transportation Infrastructure Committee, the International City Management Association and the Michigan Local Government Association.
-He also serves on the boards of Sparror-Ionia Hospital, its foundation, the Ionia County Chamber of Commerce and is past president of the Ionia County United Way.
-Jason is also a member and director of the Ionia Rotary Club and a director of the Ionia County Economic Alliance.
+Jason has over two decades of experience as a municipal official, serving since 2005 as the City Manager of Ionia.
+He is currently a Trustee on the Michigan Municipal League Board, a member of the International City Management Association and the Michigan Local Government Association.
+He also serves as Chairman of the Sparrow Ionia Hospital Board of Directors and is a Trustee on the Sparrow Ionia Hospital Foundation Board.
+Jason is also a member of the Ionia Rotary Club and serves as Vice-Chair of the Ionia County Economic Alliance.

 Dan Gilmartin, Executive Director &CEO,